The Benefits of LoRaWAN for Oil and Gas Industries

-The industrial sector is transitioning from the ISA-95 model of supervisory communications and data acquisition (SCADA) to the fourth industrial revolution or Industry 4.0, which brings a new set of asset management technologies to enable the Internet of Things (IoT) and more importantly the Industrial Internet of Things (IIoT).
+The industrial sector is transitioning from the ISA-95 model of supervisory communications and real-time data acquisition (SCADA) to the fourth industrial revolution or Industry 4.0, which brings a new set of asset management technologies to enable the Internet of Things (IoT) and more importantly the Industrial Internet of Things (IIoT).
 Industry 4.0 began with manufacturing but has become essential for all industrial vertical markets.

 Industry 4.0 involves digitally connecting computers and networks to automate systems and ultimately make decisions without human involvement.
 Sectors such as energy are capitalizing on Industry 4.0 technologies to ensure they can cost-effectively receive more data to boost efficiency, productivity, and safety.

-O&G firms have unique applications from pipeline monitoring to predictive maintenance to asset tracking that can benefit from digital technology.
-Although each operation is unique and has specific requirements, technology providers are stepping in to help address the industry's needs, bringing long-term benefits.
-The global pandemic has sped up the sector's transformation to digital and heightened the need for devices to improve operational efficiency and productivity.
+O&G firms have unique applications from oil pipeline monitoring to predictive maintenance to asset tracking that can benefit from digital technology.
+Although each operation is unique and has specific requirements, technology providers are stepping in to help address the industry’s needs, bringing long-term benefits.
+The global pandemic has sped up the sector’s transformation to digital and heightened the need for devices to improve operational efficiency and productivity.

 Influence of LoRaWAN Infrastructure on Oil and Gas Companies

 LoRaWAN® oil and gas technology is bringing a transformation to the energy market by allowing it to automate and digitize the vast amount of data and assets that are part of its production and manufacturing operations.
 As a result, LoRa-enabled sensors lead the way for long-term implications for O&G cost efficiency, worker safety, pressure and risk-free environment, and reliable operations, creating the foundation for numerous energy use cases.
 The equipment built to LoRaWAN® specifications offers an optimal trade-off of device density, long battery life, and range with secure AES-128 encryption.
 Built on a sturdy RF link budget of 154 dB in the United States means LoRaWAN® has plenty of capability to coexist and communicate in noisy environments such as an oil field.
-LoRaWAN® has many advantages compared with other emerging and established wireless technologies; the long-range of the technology without vast infrastructure or the need to manage complicated mesh networks being one of them.
+LoRaWAN® has many advantages compared with other emerging and established wireless technologies; the long range of the technology without vast infrastructure or the need to manage complicated mesh networks being one of them.

 Furthermore, the protocol is effective for propagating RF signals within dense industrial environments such as refineries and greater than 16 kilometers (10 miles) in open upstream oil fields.
 Equipment runs at low power, which results in IoT devices’ battery life of up to 10 years.
 The price of the sensors and mobile data plan is much less than more traditional options, particularly proprietary wireless technologies often used in energy and cellular 4G and 5G network equipment, not to mention the installation and maintenance fee.
 Not all IIoT applications require the broadband low latency performance of 5G technology, making LoRaWAN® a more cost-effective and efficient choice.